winmap

 and since all traffic to and from local IP's are routed over loopback

-skips any IP adresses routed over the loopback interface.
+scanning of any IP adresses routed over the loopback interface.

 Q: Why doesn't winmap find my "services file"?